- Free Personal Horoscope and Lucky Numbers

 emotions could cause illness, positive emotions can cause "wellness".

-The attention of medical experts & the imagination of the public was
+The attention of medical experts and the imagination of the public was

 captured by this innovative idea when Normal Cousins, editor of